REVAMPING A VISION

 Second attempt

-I conducted a reevaluation of the organization's core values and distilled a concise list of essential values important to garnering community support:
+I reevaluated the organization's core values and distilled a concise list of essential values crucial for garnering community support:

 1. Trust